Law and You > Criminal Laws > Bharatiya Nyaya Sanhita, 2023 > Chapter III: General Exceptions > General Exceptions Under BNS (Ss. 14 to 44)

 Conclusion:

-Chapter IV of the Indian Penal Code, 1860 deals with the “General Exceptions” which a person, accused of an offence under the code or any special or local law can plead.
+Chapter III of the Bharatiya Nyaya Sanhita, 2023 deals with the “General Exceptions” which a person, accused of an offence under the code or any special or local law can plead.
 This chapter exempts certain acts from criminal liability.
-Section 6 of the Code lays down that throughout this Code every definition of an offence, every penal provision, and every illustration of every such definition or penal provision, shall be understood subject to the exceptions contained in the Chapter entitled “General Exceptions”, though those exceptions are not repeated in such definition, penal provision, or illustration.
+Throughout this Sanhita every definition of an offence, every penal provision, and every illustration of every such definition or penal provision, shall be understood subject to the exceptions contained in the Chapter entitled “General Exceptions”, though those exceptions are not repeated in such definition, penal provision, or illustration.
 If the existence of facts, or circumstances bringing the case within any of the exemptions is proved, negatives the existence of ‘Mens rea’ necessary to constitute the offence and thereby furnishes a ground for exemption from criminal liability.